ni/semi-test-library-dotnet/Examples/source/Sequence/MultiplexedConnection/README.md

    - Review relay configurations that correspond to each `routeName`.
    - Review site connections (pin, site, instrument, channel).
 3. Review the sequence callbacks to understand workflow ownership:
-   - `ProcessSetup`: Initializes Relay Module and DMM sessions using standard STL TestStandSteps, then calls `InitializeGenericMultiplexerSession` (Semiconductor Action).
+   - `ProcessSetup`: Initializes Relay Module and DMM sessions using standard STL TestStandSteps, then calls `InitializeGenericMultiplexerSession`.
-   - `MainSequence`: Calls `OneInstrumentChannelToManySitesForOneDutPin` (Semiconductor Action) to execute per-site routing/measurement.
+   - `MainSequence`: Calls `OneInstrumentChannelToManySitesForOneDutPin` to execute per-site routing/measurement.
-   - `ProcessCleanup`: Cleans up initialized instrument references using the standard STL TestStandSteps cleanup step.
+   - `ProcessCleanup`: Calls `CleanupGenericMultiplexerSession`, then cleans up initialized instrument references using the standard STL TestStandSteps cleanup step.
 4. The following are already configured in `MainSequence`:
    - Setup flow initializes Relay Module and DMM sessions.
    - `ProcessSetup` calls `InitializeGenericMultiplexerSession` with `multiplexerTypeId` set to `NIGenericMultiplexer`.
    - `MainSequence` calls `OneInstrumentChannelToManySitesForOneDutPin` with `dutPinName` set to `A` and `endOfTestingRelayConfigurationName` set to `DisconnectDmmFromPinAOnAllSites`.
+   - `ProcessCleanup` calls `CleanupGenericMultiplexerSession` with `multiplexerTypeId` set to `NIGenericMultiplexer`, then calls standard cleanup instrumentation.
 5. To run the test program, click the **Start/Resume Lot** button on the TSM toolbar.